wastedrik/Counter-Program/README.md

 # Counter Program

-This is a simple counter program I made.
+This is a simple counter program that I made.